 - If you’re not currently in an LRAP contract or if your current contract ends before October 1, 2020, you can always apply for continued LRAP support (check out our LRAP calculator to see if you’re eligible).
 If you don’t plan to make payments until October 1, 2020, then there’s no need to apply for a new LRAP award until then.
 However, if you plan to continue making payments, please apply for LRAP as you normally would.

 - Documentation.
 As always, continue to document everything related to your student loans for future use, especially if you plan on applying for PSLF.
 Document any conversations you have with your loan servicer about the new CARES Act provisions and save and download billing statements.
 You may receive a letter about the CARES Act from your loan servicer–save that, too!

 - Communicating with your loan servicer.
-We understand that it’s been incredibly difficult to reach loan servicers by phone.
+We understand that it’s been difficult to reach loan servicers by phone.
 Instead, try communicating with your loan servicer via email or online chat.
 Many people have even had success reaching out to their loan servicers on Twitter and Facebook!

 2. Stimulus check